Yashpal Sharma is coming with CHHIPKALI, to be released nationwide on March 17 | www.lokmattimes.com

 Yashpal Sharma is coming with CHHIPKALI, to be released nationwide on March 17

-New Delhi (India), February 1: The film Chhipkali, based on the book “Chhayajapon” by famous writer Vinod Ghosal, is ...
+The film Chhipkali, based on the book "Chhayajapon" by famous writer Vinod Ghosal, is now fully ready and the news is coming that it will be released in theatres across the country on 17th March.
+The film "Chhipkali" Presents by Studiographe Entertainments and being produced by Suan Silver Screen, the film stars National Award-winning actors Yashpal Sharma, Yogesh Bhardwaj and Tannisttha Biswas in lead roles.
+In an interview, Yashpal Sharma has even called that Chhipkali is the most memorable film of his career.
+Detailed information related to the film and its official announcement will be made soon.

-New Delhi (India), February 1: The film Chhipkali, based on the book “Chhayajapon” by famous writer Vinod Ghosal, is now fully ready and the news is coming that it will be released in theaters across the country on 17th March.
-The film “Chhipkali” Presents by Studiographe Entertainments and being produced by Suan Silver Screen, the film stars National Award winning actors Yashpal Sharma, Yogesh Bhardwaj and Tannisttha Biswas in lead roles.
+The film Chhipkali, based on the book "Chhayajapon" by famous writer Vinod Ghosal, is now fully ready and the news is coming that it will be released in theatres across the country on 17th March.
+The film "Chhipkali" Presents by Studiographe Entertainments and being produced by Suan Silver Screen, the film stars National Award-winning actors Yashpal Sharma, Yogesh Bhardwaj and Tannisttha Biswas in lead roles.
 In an interview, Yashpal Sharma has even called that Chhipkali is the most memorable film of his career.
 Detailed information related to the film and its official announcement will be made soon.

 The director of the film is Kaushik Kar.
 Who has a special identity in the field of direction and acting in Bengali films and theatres.
 Meemo is also the music composer of this film, he has received many prestigious awards in the field of music.
 The business head of the film is Prasun Bakshi.